nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

 ```text
 GET /api/v1/path/default-domain/workspaces/myworkspace/myNewDoc/@blob/file:content
 ```

+## Uploading Several Files and Using Them
+The batch-upload API lets you upload several files, and then reference them by their indices in the batch (see examples above, using the `"upload-fileId": "0"` field).
+Something important to understand is that as soon as a batch is used, it is cleared.
+So, if you upload 10 files, as soon as you create a Document and reference the first file of the batch, the batch is cleared and the other files are lost, referencing them in the batch will just create a `null`  blob.

+This can be avoided by passing a special header, `X-Batch-No-Drop` and setting it to `true`.
+When a batch is used and this header exists and is `true`, the batch is not deleted.
+Ultimately, as an example, to create 10 documents in a single batch upload:
+* Create the batch and upload the 10 files
+* Create the first 9 Documents as explained above, and pass the `X-Batch-No-Drop`, and set it to `true`
+* For the last one, omit the header so Nuxeo can clean up the batch and free memory and space.

+(Notice that, to create these 10 documents, you could also create 10 batches each of them with a single file.)

+Documentation can be found [here](https://doc.nuxeo.com/nxdoc/batch-upload-endpoint/#dropping-a-batch).

 ## Learn More

 *   Follow the courses [Importing Files with the REST API](https://university.nuxeo.com/learn/course/external/view/elearning/69/importing-files-with-the-rest-api) and [Importing Documents / REST API Import](https://university.nuxeo.com/learn/public/course/view/elearning/86/DataCapture) at [Nuxeo University](https://university.nuxeo.com).